1979 Yugoslav Mount Everest expedition: Expedition

 The expedition set up five high-altitude camps and placed fixed ropes between them for security.
 Between March 29 and April 6, the expedition fixed ropes on the slope between the base camp (5,350 m) and the edge of the Lho La (6,050 m) pass, and installed a hand-operated cable transport 200 meters long.
 About 6 tons of equipment was transported this way.
 The expedition was met with their first technical problem while climbing the Lho La at around 6,000 meters, when they pitched their tents there but strong wind blew them away.
 They had to dig up holes in the snow where they lived these days.
-The UIAA hiking grade up to the first camp varied between II and III.
+The UIAA climbing difficulty grade up to the first camp varied between II and III.
 The second camp was set up at 6,770 meters with 12 beds, and the third camp was pitched up at 7,170 meters, fifty meters below an obstacle, then filled with supplies.
 This obstacle called the "West Shoulder" was where the 1963 American expedition left the West Ridge for another route.
 Yugoslav expedition bypassed the obstacle, continued climbing via the West Ridge and set up their fourth camp at 7,520 meters on April 27.
 They were soon hit by a five-day long storm with winds going over 150 km/h, and they erected their fifth, final camp on May 9, at the height of 8,120 meters.